andreigi/oliodigest/_posts/2021-06-09-This-is-how-I-should-think-post-May-dump.md

 Anyway, the funny thing is: I am upset because of losses I can't see or feel.
 The coins were just in storage, not making money or not being used for trading.
 I don't physically feel the loss.
 It is because I don't use it or do I plan to spend it.

 All the same, even if there was no market crash, I still wouldn't touch the coins unless we reach the desired price.

 ### What has change, what hasn't change

 I still don't plan to exit crypto.
 I will hodl BTC, ETH until an obvious market top around $100k region **even if it takes another 2 - 3 years**.

-Never mind if the value of your portfolio was halfed, you won't exchange for fiat anyway until of course mewn.
+Never mind if the value of your portfolio was halved, you won't exchange for fiat anyway until of course mewn.
 If this June, we enter into a full blown bear market.
 It's oke.
 We just try our best to profit from trading.
 It doesn't matter if bear or bull, **as long as there is volatility of a thousand dollars**.
 We can be rich by doing intraday trading Bitcoin.